reluxa/next-js-exercises/README.md

 - [x] Add simple authentication
 - [ ] Add oauth2 authentication (Github, Gmail, Facebook, etc...)
+- [ ] Integrate a nice component library that can be used with tailwind
 - [ ] Make it fully reactive
 - [ ] Integrate it with database
 - [ ] Add unit tests